-Information concerning the refund policies of San José State University for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the Bursar's Office, Student Services Center, 408-924-1631.
+Information concerning the refund policies of San José State University for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the Bursar's Office, Student Services Center, 408-924-1601.

-Information concerning policies regarding the return of federal Title IV student assistance funds as required by regulation is available from the Bursar's Office, Student Services Center, 408-924-1631.
+Information concerning policies regarding Federal Title IV student assistance funding and return of those funds as required by regulation is available from the Financial Aid and Scholarship Office, Student Services Center, 408-283-7500.